Diphu: Road

-National Highway 329A connect the town to outside place.
+National Highway 329 and National Highway 329A passes through the town.
 Diphu is well connected to most districts and important towns of Assam by Government and private buses.
 Shared Car also ply between nearby town and places.
 Auto rickshaw is the main mode of transport within the town.

+A flyover bridge is currently being built to avoid traffic congestion in the town.

 Rail

 The town is served by Diphu railway station of Northeast Frontier Railway zone which lies on Lumding–Dibrugarh section.
 Many crucial trains connect the town like Dibrugarh Rajdhani Express, Brahmaputra Mail, Kamrup Express, Jan Shatabdi Express, Chandigarh Express, Nagaland Express etc.

 Sports

 Football is the most popular sport in Karbi Anglong.
 The multipurpose Karbi Anglong Sports Association (KASA) Stadium is home to Karbi Anglong Morning Star FC, a professional football club based in Diphu.
-It competes in the top division Assam State Premier League.
+It competes in the Assam State Premier League and the I-League 3.
 Currently, there is one Stadium at KASA Sports Complex and another under construction at Chutianala, Diphu.

 Politics

-Diphu town is under Diphu (Vidhan Sabha constituency).
-This constituency form a part of Autonomous District (Lok Sabha constituency).
+At national level, Diphu fall under the Diphu Lok Sabha constituency.
+Amarsing Tisso of Bharatiya Janata Party is the current Member of Parliament, and office holder of the constituency, serving since 2024.

+At state level, Diphu town is under Diphu Assembly constituency, and Bidya Sing Engleng is the current MLA, and office holder of the constituency.

+At Autonomous council level, Diphu fall under the purview of Lumbajong MAC Constituency of the Karbi Anglong Autonomous Council.
+Johny Timung is the current MAC (Member of Autonomous Council), and office holder of the constituency.

+Rah Kro is the incumbent chairman (Mayor) of Diphu since 2019.
+He belongs to the ruling Bharatiya Janata Party.
+In April 2025, his tenure was extended again to 2027.
+Since 2019 there has been no municipal elections in Diphu due to the mounting pressure from both opposition parties and civil societies the reason has been cited as delimitation of the wards.